John-Allard/treemble-site/docs/adding-and-editing-tip-names.md

 title: Adding & Editing Tip Names
 ---

 Tip labels turn your node map into a readable phylogeny.
+You can load a text file with the names in order (top to botton) or you can enter them in the tip name editor.

 ## 1. Supply Names